team-reflect/pixi-graph/README.md

 - `resources` - [resource-loader](https://github.com/englercj/resource-loader) external resource definitions
   - resources are passed to loader.add function
   - currently used only for external bitmap fonts
+- `nodeDragging` - Determines whether nodes can be dragged.
+It's enabled by default.

 ### Style definition